Articles

 He Absorbed the Traitor’s Heel to Heal Traitors

-Our response to this story should not just be to hate Judas (although his act is probably the worst in all of human history!).
-But we need to examine our response to Jesus and the truth we’ve been exposed to.
+Our response to this story should not be to hate Judas (although his act is probably the worst in human history!).
+We must examine our response to Jesus and the truth we’ve been exposed to.

-I love the way Greg Morse said it (referring to Jesus’ response to Judas’ betrayal), “He absorbed the traitor’s heel, to heal traitors.”
+I love how Greg Morse said it (referring to Jesus’ response to Judas’ betrayal), “He absorbed the traitor’s heel, to heal traitors.”

 We are traitors, the natural-born enemies of God.
-But Jesus was betrayed by man, so we wouldn’t be betrayed by God.
-We who were once God’s enemies have been reconciled to him through his death.
+But Jesus was betrayed by man so that God wouldn’t betray us.
+We, who were once God’s enemies, have been reconciled to him through his death.
 (Romans 5:10).
 Isn’t that a glorious truth?

 Because he absorbed the traitor’s heel,